papeldigitaltm/container-overview/README.md

 ## Access ECM Container images in Docker Cloud private repositories
-Need to login Docker Cloud with `docker login` command in advance, and then input your Docker ID for user name and password.
-Please notice that input Docker ID, instead of the email address.
+Login Docker Cloud with `docker login` command in advance, and then input your Docker ID for user name and enter your password.
+Please note that the user name is your Docker ID, instead of the email address.
 ```
 # Prompt for Docker ID for user name instead of email address
 docker login